CloudKMonet/Python-Study-Corner/README.md

 repertoire.

 Looking into any of my Python Repositories you'll notice I specifically upload Jupyter notebooks.
 If you want to try any of these codes out, feel free.
-Another repository I have is dedicated to my machine learning utilizing the python language to set up analysis, and models.
-Consider this repository my more beginner friendly codes, whilst my AI and ML repository contains more of an intermediate side.
+Another repository I have is dedicated to my machine learning applied studies utilizing the python language to set up analysis, and models.
+Consider this repository my more beginner friendly codes, whilst my AI and ML repository contain more of an intermediate side.

-Currently Working On:
-* To Be Planned...